pyvista/pyvista/CONTRIBUTING.md

-Once you have tested your branch locally, create a pull request on [pyvista GitHub](https://github.com/pyvista/pyvista) while merging to master.
+Once you have tested your branch locally, create a pull request on [pyvista GitHub](https://github.com/pyvista/pyvista) while merging to main.
 This will automatically run continuous integration (CI) testing and verify your changes will work across several platforms.

 To ensure someone else reviews your code, at least one other member of